Dischargeability of a CFA Award in Bankruptcy

-Both victims and those found violating the CFA need to consider whether the US Bankruptcy Code can wipe away the economic gains or losses set forth in a judgment of the court or imposition of an administrative fine or penalty.
+Both victims and those found violating the CFA need to consider whether the US Bankruptcy Code can wipe out the economic gains or losses set forth in a court judgment or the imposition of an administrative fine or penalty.
 The Bankruptcy Code (Code) permits debtors to obtain a “fresh start,” free from their existing debt.
 Debts obtained through fraud, however, are generally non-dischargeable under the Code (11 U.S.C. § 523(a)(2)(A)).

 Under the Bankruptcy Code, a CFA award of treble damages, attorney fees and costs constitute a “debt” but because the debt is the result of fraud, a bankruptcy debtor is not per se discharged from his/her/its debt because the origin of the debt involves a finding of false pretenses, a false representation, actual fraud, or an unconscionable business practice.

-Federal bankruptcy law upholds civil judgments incurred through fraud and often will not discharge them.
-“Where a debtor has committed fraud under the bankruptcy code, he or she is not entitled to the benefit of a liberal application of relief which favors the dischargeability of bonafide debts.”
+Federal bankruptcy law upholds civil judgments arising from fraud and often does not discharge them.
+“Where a debtor has committed fraud under the bankruptcy code, he or she is not entitled to the benefit of a liberal application of relief which favors the dischargeability of bona fide debts.”

 Burden of Proof for Non-Dischargeability of CFA Debt

-You may recall my earlier discussion concerning the subject of fraud.
-Why does this matter you may ask?
-The reason is the Bankruptcy Code requires proof of actual fraud, which means that CFA claimants must establish by a preponderance of the evidence that the merchant debtor:
+You may recall my earlier discussion of fraud.
+Why does this matter, you may ask?
+The reason is that the Bankruptcy Code requires proof of actual fraud, which means that CFA claimants must establish by a preponderance of the evidence that the merchant debtor:

-- after falsely representing a material fact, opinion, intention or law;
+2. after falsely representing a material fact, opinion, intention, or law;

-- the plaintiff actually relied on the statement and the reliance was justified; and
+5. the plaintiff actually relied on the statement, and the reliance was justified; and

-The takeaway from this discussion is that a consumer fraud debt may or may not be dischargeable by the debtor if the source of the debt is or was a finding of fraud by a judge, court or jury.
-As in all things legal, a case by case analysis is required to offer an opinion about the likely legal outcome if one is proposing to discharge a consumer fraud based debt or opposing a bankruptcy filing seeking to discharge the debt.
-Take heart, some CFA judgments, fines and penalties have been discharged in bankruptcy.
+The takeaway from this discussion is that a consumer fraud debt may or may not be dischargeable by the debtor if the debt arose from, or was based on, a finding of fraud by a judge, court, or jury.
+As in all things legal, a case-by-case analysis is required to offer an opinion about the likely legal outcome if one is proposing to discharge a consumer fraud-based debt or opposing a bankruptcy filing seeking to discharge the debt.
+Take heart, some CFA judgments, fines, and penalties have been discharged in bankruptcy.

 Consumer Fraud Act Attorney Serving These New Jersey Counties: